Luis Arraez Player Props: Marlins vs. Phillies

-The Miami Marlins, including Luis Arraez (.356 on-base percentage in past 10 games, 83 points below season-long percentage), battle starting pitcher Zack Wheeler and the Philadelphia Phillies at LoanDepot park, Friday at 6:40 PM ET.
+The Miami Marlins, including Luis Arraez (.293 batting average in his past 10 games), battle starter Ranger Suarez and the Philadelphia Phillies at LoanDepot park, Saturday at 4:10 PM ET.

-He had three hits (going 3-for-5) in his last appearance against the Cardinals.

 Luis Arraez Game Info & Props vs. the Phillies